-The size of Germany, Switzerland and Austria combined - whether it is trekking into Kluane National Park and Reserve, a canoe expedition down the Yukon River, or the ultimate road trip on the Dempster, Alaska or Top of the World highways, you’re sure to find plenty of wide-open spaces, stunning scenery and countless species of wildlife.
+Whether it is trekking into Kluane National Park and Reserve, a canoe expedition down the Yukon River, or the ultimate road trip on the Dempster, Alaska or Top of the World highways, you’re sure to find plenty of wide-open spaces, stunning scenery and countless species of wildlife.
 In fact, since there is ten times more moose, bears, wolves, caribou and goats there than people, there's the possibility of seeing wildlife around every bend!

 But just because you’re taking a break from civilization doesn’t mean you’re removed from it.
 Whitehorse, the Yukon’s capital - known as the Wilderness City - is tucked into a mountain range on the banks of the Yukon River and intersected by the Alaska and Klondike Highways.
 It’s home to a vibrant arts community, great restaurants, buzzing coffee houses, glitzy galleries – all within a short drive of pristine wilderness.
 Set at the confluence of the Yukon and Klondike Rivers, Dawson City was the centre of the Klondike Gold Rush.
 These days the town is a designated National Historic Site and you can wander along unpaved streets, down wooden boardwalks and past log cabins and false-fronted buildings.
 There is a rich cultural life here with many people finding Dawson the perfect place for expression.
 Enjoy the off-beat, colourful vibe of Dawson City, the low key ambience of Whitehorse, and the unique character of Yukon’s many smaller villages.